mvdarji/rest-inn-website/README.md

+# rest-inn
+Rest-Inn (this is a fictional company), is a new company that allows visitors to find and/or book vacation rentals, cabins, beach houses and unique homes, around the world, specifically for short-term rental.
+This project uses React JS, JSON-Server to help the company have web presence.

-# check out the website
+# Check out the website

-[Click here](https://upbeat-goodall-e9b450.netlify.app/) to check the working website
+[Click here](https://rest-inn-mvdarji.netlify.app/) to check the working website

 # Getting Started with Create React App